robacarp/bootstraps_bootstraps/README.md

 To get the best experience out of both worlds Rails needs a bit of bootstrapping to get a form builder that plays nice with Bootstrap.
 This gem provides the bootstraps that Bootstrap needs to make Rails+Bootstrap a potent combination.

+Development of this gem more or less follows [Bootstrap-sass](https://github.com/thomas-mcdonald/bootstrap-sass).
+As such the version number of this project correspond to the Twitter Bootstrap version numbers for both the Major and Minor.
+The Patch number will track independently.

 ##Current Features

 An extended form_for called `bootstrap_form` with all the classic functionality yet extended to provide correct Bootstrap 2 syntax for horizontal forms (classed with .form_horizontal) for most elements.